claireconglizhang/my-site/README.md

 Hello, welcome to my personal website.
-Check the content out via https://claireconglizhang.github.io/my-site/ or http://congliclairezhang.com

-This readme note is for website building only.
+Check the content out via https://claireconglizhang.github.io/my-site/ or http://congliclairezhang.com.
 I'm a minimalist so I decided to create my website from a simple .Rmd file.

-Cool things I discovered so far:
+In terms of website developing, the cool things I discovered so far:
   - Color:
-    - This website allows you to brew your own color in just seconds! https://www.sessions.edu/color-calculator/
+    - [This website](https://www.sessions.edu/color-calculator/) allows you to brew your own color in just seconds.